 - Non-domestic rates paid to and by Scottish Ministers are credited to or drawn from the Scottish Consolidated Fund.
 There is no separate fund through which these monies pass.
 Scottish Ministers are, however, required to maintain a "Non-Domestic Rating Account" for each financial year.
 They must credit to the account, as items of account, non-domestic rates received by them and must debit to the account payments made to authorities in the course of the year. - In order to avoid unnecessary cash transfers between Scottish Ministers and local authorities, only net payments are made, reflecting the net balance of sums due to be paid by them to authorities and of sums due from authorities to them.
 However, if the non-domestic rating account showed only net payments it would give an uninformative picture of the operation of the non-domestic rating system.
-The account therefore shows as items of account all the non-domestic rate entitlements and liabilities which have been discharged, rather than merely cash sums received or paid out. - 5 In accordance with paragraph 176(19c) of Schedule 13 to the Local Government etc (Scotland) Act 1994 (and the appropriate Non-Domestic Rating Contributions (Scotland) Regulations) contributions from authorities to Scottish Ministers have been based on each authority's "provisional amount" (calculated by the authorities themselves at the beginning of each financial year).
+The account therefore shows as items of account all the non-domestic rate entitlements and liabilities which have been discharged, rather than merely cash sums received or paid out. - 5 In accordance with paragraph 176(19c) of Schedule 13 to the Local Government etc. (Scotland) Act 1994 (and the appropriate Non-Domestic Rating Contributions (Scotland) Regulations) contributions from authorities to Scottish Ministers have been based on each authority's "provisional amount" (calculated by the authorities themselves at the beginning of each financial year).
 This amount represents the non-domestic rates which the levying authorities estimate will be collectable from non-domestic ratepayers in the area of the authority.
 The authority is liable to pay that amount to Scottish Ministers during the year.
-An authority may, in prescribed circumstances, recalculate its provisional contribution during the year if the amount of rates collectable falls below that originally estimated.
+An authority may, in prescribed circumstances. recalculate its provisional contribution during the year if the amount of rates collectable falls below that originally estimated.
 Each authority is also required to recalculate its contribution after the year ends.
-As a result, it may be required to make further payments to Scottish Ministers if the result of this calculation is greater than the provisional amount, or Scottish Ministers may be required to reimburse the authority for any overpaid contributions. - 6.
-With effect from 1 April 2012 the Scottish Ministers introduced the Business Rates Incentivisation Scheme (BRIS); the purpose of which is two-fold.
-It is intended to incentivise all local authorities to a) maximise the non-domestic rates collected from their existing businesses and b) encourage new businesses to start up in their own local areas.
-Under the terms of the BRIS any local authority that exceeds its non-domestic rate income target, set by Scottish Ministers, will retain 50 per cent of that additional income.
-As the 2012-13 BRIS targets have not yet been agreed with local government the loss to the non-domestic rates pool has not been taken into account.
-Any actual loss to the pool for 2012-13 will be recorded in the 2013-14 Non-Domestic Rating Account.
+As a result, it may be required to make further payments to Scottish Ministers if the result of this calculation is greater than the provisional amount, or Scottish Ministers may be required to reimburse the authority for any overpaid contributions. - With effect from 1 April 2012 the Scottish Ministers introduced the Business Rates Incentivisation Scheme (BRIS) to incentivise local government to maximise the non-domestic rates income collected within their area.
+Under the terms of the BRIS any local authority that exceeded its non-domestic rate income target, set by Scottish Ministers, would retain 50 per cent of that additional income.
+As the 2012-13 BRIS targets were not confirmed with local government this original BRIS was suspended and a revised scheme introduced for 2014-15.
+It was agreed with local government that a total of £9 million could be retained by 12 local authorities and this loss to the pool for 2012-13 will be reflected in the 2014-15 interim returns and will be recorded in the 2015-16 Non-Domestic Rating Account.
+Any retention as a result of the revised BRIS will be accounted for, and disclosed within, the relevant future Non-Domestic Rating Accounts.